Lighthouses of the Bahamas

 with lantern and gallery rising from the roof of a three-bedroom house.
 Building

 available for vacation rentals.
-Ron Weiss has a photo,
+Trabas has Tom Chisholm's photo,

 Digest has a short article describing its construction.
 Located 4 miles south of Governor's Harbor on